Skip to main content

 Where David Thompson is situated

-Around a two-hour drive from either Calgary or Edmonton’s International Airports, David Thompson stretches along the scenic Highway 11.
-Connecting Rocky Mountain House to the Icefields Parkway (Highway 93) and offering a quieter, less commercialized alternative to Alberta’s legacy mountain destinations.
+Around a two-hour drive from either Calgary or Edmonton’s international airports, David Thompson stretches along the scenic Highway 11.
+This area connects Rocky Mountain House to the stunning Icefields Parkway (Highway 93) and offers a quieter, less commercialized alternative to Alberta’s legacy mountain destinations.

 Demand drivers